slowikr/mkdocs-example/docs/index.md

 # Welcome to Sustainability Page

 Here you will find all the details regarding Sustainability in Cargill.
-For latest news please visit our Sharepoint Page: [Global Impact] (https://cargillonline.sharepoint.com/sites/Global_Impact).
+For latest news please visit our Sharepoint Page: [Global Impact](https://cargillonline.sharepoint.com/sites/Global_Impact).

 ## Commands